Tobias Ellwood: Parliamentary career

-Ellwood was elected as a councillor on Dacorum Borough Council in Hertfordshire in 1999, and contested the parliamentary seat of Worsley in Manchester at the 2001 general election being defeated by the sitting Labour MP Terry Lewis by 11,787 votes.
+Ellwood was elected as a councillor on Dacorum Borough Council in Hertfordshire in 1999.
+At the 2001 general election he stood for election in Worsley, being defeated by the sitting Labour MP Terry Lewis by 11,787 votes and winning 23.8% of the vote.
 He was selected to contest the safe Conservative seat of Bournemouth East to succeed David Atkinson.
-He was elected at the 2005 general election with a majority of 5,244 votes and remains the MP for Bournemouth East.
-He made his maiden speech in the House of Commons on 19 May 2005.
+He was elected at the 2005 general election with a majority of 5,244 votes and with 45% of the vote.

 A supporter of David Cameron's campaign for the leadership of the Conservative Party, Ellwood was appointed to the Opposition Whips Office in December 2005.
 In the July 2007 reshuffle, Cameron promoted Ellwood to his frontbench team as Shadow Minister for Culture, Media and Sport, with specific responsibilities for gambling, licensing and tourism.
 He was criticised in the press after reportedly describing Liverpudlian landlords taking over pubs in his constituency as "criminals" in 2009; Ellwood said the comments had been taken out of context.

-Following the 2010 general election, he was appointed Parliamentary Private Secretary (PPS) to then Defence Secretary, Liam Fox, and in October 2011 was appointed PPS to David Lidington, Minister for Europe at the Foreign and Commonwealth Office.
+Ellwood was re-elected at the 2010 general election with an increased vote share of 48.4% and an increased majority of 7,728.
+Following the election he was appointed Parliamentary Private Secretary (PPS) to then Defence Secretary, Liam Fox, and in October 2011 was appointed PPS to David Lidington, Minister for Europe at the Foreign and Commonwealth Office.
 In October 2013, Ellwood was appointed PPS to Health Secretary, Jeremy Hunt.
 On 15 July 2014, Ellwood was appointed as Parliamentary Under-Secretary of State for the Middle East, Africa and FCO Services.

 Ellwood has also been appointed a Member of the Parliamentary Delegation to the NATO Assembly, 2014 and Parliamentary Advisor to the Prime Minister for the 2014 NATO Summit.
 He is a proponent of "double summer time".

 In 2011, Ellwood served on the Special Select Committee set up to scrutinise the Bill which became the Armed Forces Act 2011.
 He was also a member of the Public Bill Committee for the Defence Reform Act 2014.

-In May 2014 he was one of seven unsuccessful candidates for the chairmanship of the House of Commons Defence Select Committee.
+In May 2014, he was one of seven unsuccessful candidates for the chairmanship of the House of Commons Defence Select Committee.

 In 2015, he backed the move by IPSA to increase salaries for politicians by 10% when the rest of the public sector were on a freeze of 1%.
 He apologised for any offence caused by the comment that without the proposed raise to his £90,000 salary he would be "watching the pennies" but also reminded people that he had taken a salary cut when becoming an MP.